kronigert/timsCompare/README.md

 5. Exported diagonal-PASEF and dia-PASEF windows can directly be imported into timsControl.
 For PASEF methods, the polygon has to be created manually in timsControl using the x,y coordinates from the exported .txt

 ---
+##Disclaimer

+Disclaimer: This is an independent, third-party tool and is not an official Bruker product, nor is it affiliated with or supported by Bruker.

 ## License